nikkNizz/Drawish/README.md

 or install and compile directly from Qt Creator on Windows, Mac, or Linux.

 ### PRECOMPILED PACKAGES:
-The compiled program for Linux and Windows can be downloaded from the **release** page of this project.
+The compiled program for Linux and Windows can be downloaded from the **releases** page of this project.
+For Windows download Drawish.zip.
 Extract the folder, enter the lib subfolder and run the .exe file.
 Create a link to the executable for faster use.

 Appimage for Debian/Linux:
 To run the Appimage you need to do one to three of the following:
 Make the appimage file executable: **$ chmod a+x /path/to/drawish.Appimage**
 If necessary install libfuse2: **$ sudo apt install libfuse2**